Russian Mennonites: First wave of emigration

-As nationalism grew in central Europe, the Russian government could no longer justify the special status of its German colonists.
+As nationalism grew in central Europe, the Russian government could no longer justify the special status of its German-speaking colonists.
 In 1870 they announced a Russification plan that would end all special privileges by 1880.
 Mennonites were particularly alarmed at the possibility of losing their exemption from military service and their right for schools to use the German language, which they believed was necessary to maintain their cultural and religious life.

 Delegates were sent to Petersburg in 1871 to meet with the czar and appeal for relief on religious grounds.
 They met with high officials, but failed to present the czar with their petition.
 A similar attempt the next year was also unsuccessful, but were assured by the Tsar's brother Grand Duke Konstantin that the new law would provide a way to address the concerns of the Mennonites in the form of noncombatant military service.

 The most conscientious Mennonites could not accept any form of service that supported making war, prompting their community leaders to seek immigration options.
 In 1873 a delegation of twelve explored North America, seeking large tracts of fertile farmland.
 This group consisted of Leonhard Sudermann and Jacob Buller of the Alexanderwohl congregation representing the Molotschna settlement; Tobias Unruh from Volhynia settlements; Andreas Schrag of the Swiss Volhynia congregations; Heinrich Wiebe, Jacob Peters and Cornelius Buhr from the Bergthal Colony; William Ewert from West Prussia; Cornelius Toews and David Klassen of the Kleine Gemeinde and Paul and Lorenz Tschetter representing the Hutterites.
 This group returned with positive reports of good land available in Manitoba, Minnesota, South Dakota, Nebraska and Kansas.